Fender Size Guide

 How to set up boat fenders

-Deploy at least one fender amidships (maximum beam) with the remainder spaced appropriately fore and aft from the centre outward.
+Deploy at least one fender amidships (maximum beam), with the remainder spaced appropriately fore and aft from the centre outward.

 Cleaning Fenders

-Keep your fenders clean and free from harmful grit by washing with soap and water.
+Keep your fenders clean and free from harmful grit by washing them with soap and water.
 Harsh cleaning agents are not advisable as they will harm the surface of the fender.